OpusCapita/fsm-workflow/README.md

 workflow object.
 Multiple workflows could be defined for one business object, it means that for each workflow owns state field should be use
 - one state per workflow execution (no parallelism)
-- action is executed in the transition, not in the node/state
+- actions are executed in the transition, not in the node/state
 - no event sending inside the workflow itself (in action)
 - no variables in state workflow: all variables/data need to be stored in the business objects (e.g. invoice)